 - Instead of using DIP switches for programming, my computer has an Arduino interface with an app on the PC(This could actually be used with a breadboard computer too.).

 - The RAM and the control unit use a decoder built from scratch.
-For contrast, Ben used an EEPROM to do the instruction decoding which is a great way to avoid having a mess of wires on the breadboard.
+In contrast, Ben used an EEPROM to do the instruction decoding which is a great way to avoid having a mess of wires on the breadboard.
 For me, however, it was easier to just implement the decoder logic.

 - Instead of using 7 segment displays and LEDs to display the output register and bus content, I used an Arduino with an OLED display is used.